Former Ford Factory: History

 Just after the Cold War, several horror stories connected to the old factory began circulating amongst the local population, mostly centered on the periods of the end of British colonial rule over the island in February 1942 and the subsequent Japanese occupation of Singapore and its end in 1945.
 Such paranormal tales include the presence of ghosts of former Japanese personnel and troops once stationed at the motor plant, some of whom also committed suicide at the factory following their country's surrender at the end of WWII, and the sightings and sounds of supernatural activities at the locked-up premises, such as the supposed playing of old Japanese music and songs dating back to the 1930s and 1940s and alleged sightings of restless, perhaps sometimes even hostile and malevolent, spirits roaming around the old factory's buildings.

 Plans for the conversion of the old Ford Factory into a war museum similar to the Imperial War Museum began after the 9/11 terrorist attacks.
 The announcement was made in December 2002, with the renovation project costing S$10 million.
 After the 7 July 2005 London bombings, both the Preservation of Sites and Monuments (PSM) and the Singapore government jointly announced the preservation of the site as a National monument on the 64th anniversary of the British surrender of Singapore and its subsequent fall to Imperial Japan on 15 February 1942.
 The site was gazetted on 15 February 2006.
 During the renovation, the front facade and building were preserved to a moderate depth.
 While the building facade was retained to look as it was first completed in 1941, other rooms remain the same.
 One example is the boardroom where the surrender took place, which contains a replica of the original table, the clock set at the exact time of the surrender, and a map of Malaya during the war.
 There is a large modern structure at street level south of the factory building where visitors can enter and have a walk either up the hill or through the building to the factory area.
 The museum is also dedicated to the entire history of the Ford Factory, together with the events in World War II, including wartime crops and food rationing.
-It is also one of the principal markers for the Bukit Timah KTM corridor and the now-Downtown Line Stage 2, the others include Beauty World (Seventh Mile) and Bukit Panjang (Tenth Mile).
+It is also one of the principal markers for the Bukit Timah KTM corridor and the now-Downtown MRT line Stage 2, the others include Beauty World (Seventh Mile) and Bukit Panjang (Tenth Mile).

 Originally named Memories at Old Ford Factory, it was closed for renovations in 2016, and was known as Syonan Gallery: War and its Legacies, which was dropped due to the public outcry for the use of the Japanese word Syonan, which was the name the Japanese used to refer to Singapore.
 It was renamed Surviving the Japanese Occupation: War and Its Legacies on 15 February 2017, by Minister for Communications and Information Yaacob Ibrahim.